apaluya/tc-camp-api-workshop/README.md

 ## To build from this project locally:

-_Prerequisite: Base installation of Pandoc on your local system_
+_Prerequisite: Base installation of Pandoc on your local system.
+See Pandoc documentation for details._

 1. Clone this project.
 2. In a shell, `cd` into the project directory.